Data Center Interconnection (DCI)

 The webinar was presented by Mr. Harald Kriener, Director Business Development Cloud Services, DE-CIX also known as Cloud Expert and Mr. Sudhir Kunder, Sr. VP National Head – Sales, DE-CIX India and moderated by Mr. Wolfgang Tremmel, Head of DE-CIX Academy.

 In the webinar they discuss about the global updates in the Cloud market and the recent updated in the Indian Cloud market and the importance of cloud exchange and cloud ecosystem.
-You can download the presentation slides below.

 You can watch the recorded webinar here.